 After the software is completed, what do the manufacturers use to secure their software?
 The following items were reviewed by the sector.
-Note that agenda Item 3 also contains information on Verified and Traced updates and Software Log.

-- 1. Verify that the update process is documented (OK) - 2.
-For traced updates, installed Software is authenticated and checked for integrity
+- 1. Verify that the update process is documented. - 2.
+For updates to be automatically verified by the device, installed software must be authenticated and checked for integrity.

 Technical means shall be employed to guarantee the authenticity of the loaded software (i.e. that it originates from the owner of the type approval certificate).
-This can be accomplished (e.g. by cryptographic means like signing).
+This can be accomplished (e.g. by cryptographic means such as signing).
 The signature is checked during loading.
 If the loaded software fails this test, the instrument shall discard it and either use the previous version of the software or become inoperative.